khayama/software/vsi_reload_os.md

 **Important:** If you want to retain your data, back up all data before you perform an OS reload.

+## Before you begin
+* Navigate to your console's device menu.
+For more information, see [Navigating to devices](/docs/infrastructure/software?topic=virtual-servers-navigating-devices).
+* Ensure you have any necessary account permissions and device access.
+Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/bare-metal?topic=virtual-servers-managing-device-access).

 ## Reload the OS
 {: #reload-the-os}